numpy/numpy/doc/neps/nep-0040-legacy-datatype-impl.rst

 Discussion
 ----------

-There have been many discussion about the current state and what a future datatype system may look like.
+There have been many discussions about the current state and what a future datatype system may look like.
 The full list of these discussion is long and some are lost to time, the following provides a subset for more recent ones:

-* Draft on NEP by Stephan Hoyer after a developer meeting (was updated on the next developer meeting) https://hackmd.io/6YmDt_PgSVORRNRxHyPaNQ
+* Draft NEP by Stephan Hoyer after a developer meeting (was updated on the next developer meeting) https://hackmd.io/6YmDt_PgSVORRNRxHyPaNQ

 * List of related documents gathered previously here https://hackmd.io/UVOtgj1wRZSsoNQCjkhq1g (TODO: Reduce to the most important